blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Authenticated exchanges

-Systems exchanging Privacy Requests MUST be able to do so in a way allowing them to very the integrity of their content, and the identity of the system having emitted the Privacy Request.
+Systems exchanging Privacy Requests MUST be able to do so in a way allowing them to verify the integrity of their content, and the identity of the system having emitted the Privacy Request.
+Ideally, Privacy Requests MAY be signed by Data Subjects themselves.

 For this purposes Privacy Requests MAY be embedded as 'Claims' in [JWTs (RFC7519)](https://datatracker.ietf.org/doc/html/rfc7519).